cross-seed/cross-seed.org/docs/v6-migration.md

 If you come across any anime naming schemes (not just _ONE_ release) that we've missed, please let us know.
 :::

+### Partial Matching

+We've introduced a new mode for [`matchMode`](./basics/options#matchmode) named `partial`.

+This mode is similar to `risky` but doesn't necessitate all files to be present.
+The minimum required "match size" is determined by `1 - fuzzySizeThreshold`.
+For instance, with a `fuzzySizeThreshold` of `0.05`, potential cross-seeds containing only 95% of the original size will match.
+This mode is designed to identify cross-seeds missing small files such as nfo, srt, or sample files.

+Torrents will be added in a paused state if [`skipRecheck`](./basics/options.md#skiprecheck) is `false` (recommended), and unpaused if `skipRecheck` is `true`.
+It's advised not to set [`fuzzySizeThreshold`](./basics/options#fuzzysizethreshold) above `0.1` to avoid [triggering excessive snatches](./basics/faq-troubleshooting.md#my-tracker-is-mad-at-me-for-snatching-too-many-torrent-files), **which could lead to the banning or disabling of your account on your trackers.**

 ### Other Miscellaneous Changes

 Here is a short list of other changes made in v6.
 These are all behind-the-scenes updates made to improve `cross-seed`.